bogdanvaduva/FUXA-B/README.md

 - Cross-Platform Full-Stack - Backend with NodeJs and Frontend with Web technologies (HTML5, CSS, Javascript, Angular, SVG)

 ## Live Demo
-Here is a [live demo](https://frangoteam.github.io) example of FUXA editor.
+Here is a [live demo](https://frangoteam.github.io) example of main FUXA project.

 ## Installing and Running
 FUXA is developed with NodeJS (backend) and Angular (frontend).